Navid200/xDrip/docs/Nightscout/Terminal.md

 Click on SSH on the line associated with your Nightscout virtual machine.
 ![](./images/SSH.png)
+If your browser asks permission to open a window, grant it.
+If your browser is set to block pop-ups, this will not work.
+You will need to change your browser's settings to allow pop-ups from the Google Cloud page.

 Be patient as it may take a few seconds for the terminal to come up.
 ![](./images/TerminalBlank.png)